by Groundhog Johnny (@GroundhogJohnny)

 They call him the “brother” of Punxsutawney Phil.
 But in reality he’s a trussed-up travesty procured from Miss Pixie’s vintage store.

-For the second year in a row, the District will trot out this dog and pony show–or should we say groundhog and pony show?–for its supposed metereological delights.
+For the second year in a row, the District will trot out this dog and pony show–or should we say groundhog and pony show?–for its supposed metereological delights, the Washington Post reports.

 At the District’s second annual Groundhog Day celebration, “Potomac Phil” will look for his shadow in Dupont Circle Saturday morning to determine how long winter will last.